gatling/frontline-doc/content/reference/current/plugins/jenkins/index.md

 {{< img src="pipeline-generator.png" alt="Snippet Generator" >}}

-You can specify the id of an API Token stored in a secret text credential if you don't want to use the one configured globally.
-Choose one of the simulation in the drop-down, then click Generate Groovy.
+You can specify the Gatling Enterprise address and/or the id of an API Token stored in a secret text credential if you don't want to use the ones configured globally.
+Choose one of the simulations in the drop-down menu, then click Generate Groovy.
 Copy and paste the result in your Pipeline script, eg:
 ```groovy
 // Declarative Pipeline Syntax
 pipeline {